tarikcoskun/classic-spotify-clone/README.md

 ## Spotify (2014) Clone

-This is an old-fashioned Spotify clone made using Next.js and SCSS
+This is a clone of the classic Spotify UI made using Next.js

 ### Pages